johnniecosmos/Citizen-Cosmos/project/sound guidelines.md

 # Podcast guest sound guidelines

-- Create and insert drawing @serejandmyself
+- Create and insert a drawing @serejandmyself

+Format in airplane style:

 - Stick to a quite, prefarbly totaly silent, place
 - Prepare a device from which to have a hangout call